Ports-to-Plains Corridor: History

 In June 2019, Governor Greg Abbott signed Texas House Bill 1079, which directed TxDOT to conduct a comprehensive study of the Ports-to-Plains Corridor.
 The Ports-to-Plains Advisory Committee was established on August 29, 2019.

 Findings by the Ports-to-Plains Advisory Committee showed that a 350-mile long stretch of two-lane roadway and 95-mile stretch of undivided four-lane road way had crash rates that were 47% to 98% higher than the national average.

+In March 2024, TxDOT released an implementation plan that listed all the projects that were planned for the I-27 project in the state.

 Interstate extension

 On September 5, 2024, the Federal Highway Administration (FHWA) approved a 4.2 mi southern extension of I-27 from its previous terminus at Loop 289 to 0.1 mi north of County Road 7500, the new limit for access control on the US 87 freeway north of that point.
 The Texas Transportation Commission would later also approve the extension at their meeting on September 26, 2024.